Project Strato-Lab

-Project Strato-Lab was a high-altitude manned balloon program sponsored by the United States Navy during the 1950s and early 1960s.
+Project Strato-Lab was a series of high-altitude manned balloon flights sponsored by the United States Navy during the 1950s and early 1960s.
 The Strato-Lab program lifted the first Americans into the upper reaches of the stratosphere since World War II.
 Project Strato-Lab developed out of the Navy's unmanned balloon program, Project Skyhook.
 The program was established in 1954 and administrated by Commander Malcolm Ross (United States Navy).
 Malcolm Ross and others developed the program to accomplish research required for the manned rocket program to follow.
 This program provided biomedical data that was used for subsequent efforts in space.
 Malcolm Ross launched five numbered flights (Strato-Lab 1 through Strato-Lab 5) as well as other unnumbered flights.

 Strato-Lab was developed to allow humans to make observations and perform experiments in the upper reaches of the stratosphere using balloons constructed of a thin polyethylene plastic film.
 These balloons were developed during the earlier Projects Helios and Skyhook by Jean Piccard and Otto C. Winzen.
 Their purpose was to reduce the weight of the balloons to a fraction of previous rubber balloons.
 The Strato Lab program used both open and pressurized gondolas built by Winzen Research Inc and the balloon program in the Mechanical Division of General Mills, Inc. Strato-Lab built on the earlier programs with goals to obtain fundamental data in the fields of astronomy, astro and atmospheric physics, and human physiology at high altitudes.